AleksandarJavorovic/coders-parkhouse/README.md

     ![Name/Region/Create](/assets/images/deployment/step2.png)
     </details>

-4. After that head to "Settings" tab which you can find in the header of your Heroku page and under the "Config Vars" set your Key/Value Pairs.
+4. After that head to "Settings" tab which you can find on top of your Heroku page and under the "Config Vars" set your Key/Value Pairs.

     <details>
     <summary>CREDS/PORT